Pratham1410/Marketing-Campaign-Performance-Excel-Dashboard/README.md

 - **Navigating the Dashboard:** Use slicers and dropdowns to filter the dataset.
 - **Refreshing the Data:** Instructions on how to refresh data and ensure the dashboard updates correctly.

-## Contributing
-Contributions to this project are welcome.
-Please refer to the `CONTRIBUTING.md` file for contribution guidelines.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

-## Contact
-For any inquiries or contributions, please open an issue in this repository or contact [Your Contact Information].